What Are the Requirements to Adopt a Child in Alaska?

 - You must be 100 percent committed to adoption.
 This can’t be something you try out half-heartedly.
 There’s no testing the waters.
 Once you are in — you’re in.
 This is absolutely necessary for a successful adoption.

 - You must be prepared for the responsibility of parenthood.
 Parenthood is a joy, and it is a great responsibility.
 While not legally an adoption requirement in Alaska, you need to be prepared for that responsibility.
 Have you considered all that you will need to do to provide a loving, safe and supportive home to a child?

 - You must have a home that is ready for a child.
 This follows closely with the responsibility of parenting.
 When you start the adoption process in Alaska, it’s important to make sure your living situation is suitable for a child.
 This will be evaluated more thoroughly during the adoption home study, and you can prepare for a successful home study by taking this into account from the beginning of the adoption process.

 Take Your Next Step Toward Adoption

 Now that you understand the adoption requirements in Alaska, you’re ready for the next step.
-You can call 1-800-ADOPTION today to speak with an adoption specialist and begin you Alaska adoption, or to ask more specific questions about the requirements for adoption in Alaska.
+You can call 1-800-ADOPTION today to speak with an adoption specialist and begin you Alaska adoption, or to ask more specific questions about the requirements for adoption in Alaska with our agency.